We Love Doodles

-You just picked up your dog from the veterinarian after their surgery.
-You’re thrilled to have your puppy back at home, but now your dog is having diarrhea!
+You just picked up your dog from the vet after their surgery.
+You’re thrilled to have your puppy back at home, but now your dog has diarrhea after surgery!

 Is diarrhea a normal post-operative side effect or something more serious?
 Dr. Amanda Takiguchi, DVM, will help you diagnose why your dog has diarrhea and what you should do post-surgery for your dog.